Wasif1018a/AI-Chatbot-RAG-Approach/README.md

 # 🤖 AI-Chatbot – RAG Approach

-This project is a **Retrieval-Augmented Generation (RAG) based chatbot** built using pretrained models and vector databases.
+This project is a **Retrieval-Augmented Generation (RAG) based chatbot** built using pretrained models and Chroma vector DB.
 The system is designed to read and understand complex text (in our case, *"The Intelligent Investor by Benjamin Graham"*) and provide meaningful answers, summaries, and context-aware responses.

 ---

 ## 📚 What It Does

-* Processes and stores book text into a **vector database** for efficient retrieval.
+* Processes and stores book text into the **Chroma vector DB** for efficient retrieval.
 * Uses **RAG** to combine search with generation, making answers more accurate.
 * Supports multiple models for different tasks:

   * **TinyLlama (HuggingFace):** Query-based responses.
   * **BART (HuggingFace):** Summarization of retrieved content.
-  * **Phi-3 (Ollama):** Context-aware responses.
+  * **Phi-3 (Ollama with LangChain libraries):** Context-aware responses.

 ---